 Buying A Houston Home?
 Do You Know What NOT To Buy?

-We studied 512,056 Houston home sales over two decades.
-Nine property traits had systematic & statistically significant negative impacts on the resale value.
+We studied 512,056 Houston home sales over 2 decades & identified NINE characteristics that have a systematic & statistically significant negative impact on resale value.

-Suffered from a smaller demand (some buyers are unwilling to take on these challenges).
+- Suffered from a smaller buyer pool (some buyers aren't willing to take on the issues).

 "Paige Martin and the The Houston Properties Team are amazing.
 They are unbelievably candid.
 They talked us out of buying over two dozen houses based on issues that we didn't see (although the houses looked gorgeous).
 They always have your best interests at heart and they're experts in their craft.
 That's why our family has completed eight transactions with them over the past decade.
 Paige and the Houston Properties Team are experts that you can trust." - Debi G